MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.system.network/README.md

 # chrome.system.network Plugin

-This plugin provides the ability to retrieve information about local adapters on this system.
+This plugin provides the ability to retrieve information about local network adapters.

 ## Status